aryapreetam/compose-multiplatform-library-template/README.md

 * Apply the `org.jlleitschuh.gradle.ktlint` plugin to enforce the code style and set up the git hooks to fix the code style before committing automatically.
 * Added sample `CODE_OF_CONDUCT` and `CONTRIBUTING` files
+* Added a sample pull request template and Code owners template
 * Apply the `com.diffplug.spotless` for formatting your code and adding license files
 * Set up the CI pipeline to build the project, check the code style, and publish the documentation.